Cesar421/Titanic/README.md

 - The Data set was adquired via kaggle reposities on challenger chapter.
   - [kaggle.com](https://www.kaggle.com/competitions/titanic "Titanic Data Set")
-- It was stored in a local device and sync via GitHub.
+- It was stored in a local device using git for version control and sync via GitHub.
   - [GitHub_Repository](https://github.com/Cesar421/Titanic "Cesar GitHub")

 ### Data exploration